blu3r4y/python-for-java-developers/slides/content/m07_examples.md

 </div>

-We can alos solve this example with list comprehension.
+We can also solve this example with list comprehension.

 ```py
 # ./python/m07_price_tax.py#L11-L12